tfelix/bestia-docs/content/docs/server/world-generation.md

 The navigation map is created for NPC to fast calculate travel paths other long distances.
 It creates a connected graph network and the output is put into a [Neo4J database](https://neo4j.com/).

-* Add nodes for each city, artefact and places of interest (poi's)
+* Add nodes for each city, artefact and places of interest (POI's)
 * Add a grid of 10 * 10 points and connect them to every next neighbour node (diagonal connections are allowed)
 * Weights of these connections is calculated